ing-bank/lion/docs/docs/tools/ajax/features.md

 ajax.addRequestInterceptor(cacheRequestInterceptor);
 ajax.addResponseInterceptor(cacheResponseInterceptor);

 const { response, body } = await ajax.fetchJson('/my-url');
 ```

-Alternatively, most often for subclassers, you can extend or import `Ajax` yourself, and pass cacheOptions when instantiating the ajax.
+Alternatively, most often for sub-classers, you can extend or import `Ajax` yourself, and pass cacheOptions when instantiating the ajax.

 ```js
 import { Ajax } from '@lion/ajax';